leafo/lapis/docs/reference.md

 `@params` holds all the parameters to the action.
 This is a concatenation of the URL parameters, the GET parameters and the POST parameters.

+If the client application sends HTTP header content-type set to 'application/json' the body will be decoded from JSON into a lua table and inserted into @params.

 A splat will match all characters and is represented with a `*`.
 Splats are not named.
 The value of the splat is placed into `@params.splat`